 Melissa Raman Molitor, MA, ATR-BC, LCPC

 Melissa is an artist, educator and art therapist living and working in the Chicago-Evanston area.
-She is an Associate Professor, Adj. at the School of the Art Institute of Chicago (SAIC), and the founding director of Kids Create Change.
+She is an Associate Professor, Adj. at the School of the Art Institute of Chicago (SAIC), and a founding director of Kids Create Change.
 Her work centers on encouraging young people to explore identity, engage with their community, and address personal challenges and social issues through art and story.